Protecting your body during golf season

 As mentioned before, a golf swing engages your entire body.
 This means there are several ways a chiropractor can offer help to injured golfers.
 These methods, both preventative and post-injury, include:

-If you’re serious about adopting golf as a hobby, talk to your chiropractor before you start bombing balls down the fairway.
+If you’re serious about adopting golf as a hobby, talk to your chiropractor before you start.
 Together you will be able to identify areas of weakness and ensure your swing will not aggravate these regions.